History in Gold Coast

 Ludwig Mies van der Rohe, who resided at 200 East Pearson Street, was one of the leading architects of the 20th century.
 He taught at the Illinois Institute of Technology, designing the school's master plan and campus buildings.
 His advancements changed skyscraper construction, and his buildings in Chicago include 860-880 North Lake Shore Drive Apartments, the Federal Center, and Promontory Apartments.

 Robert "The Colonel" McCormick was the editor and publisher of the Chicago Tribune for 30 years.
 He was the grandson of Chicago Tribune founder and former Chicago mayor Joseph Medill.
 McCormick frequently targeted president Franklin Roosevelt in his editorials and moved the newspaper to its Tribune Tower headquarters in 1925.
+He also named the radio station "WGN" after the Tribune, which he thought was the "world's greatest newspaper."
+The colonel said the newspaper is "an institution developed by modern civilization to present the news of the day, to foster commerce and industry, to inform and lead public opinion, and to furnish that check upon government which no constitution has ever been able to provide."
+McCormick resided at 1519 North Astor Street.

 Conductor and violinist Theodore Thomas was the founder and first conductor of the Chicago Symphony Orchestra.
 He pressed patrons to fund a permanent home for the orchestra, and Orchestra Hall, designed by Daniel Burnham, was completed in 1904.
+When Chicago businessman Charles Norman Fay asked Thomas in New York if he would come to Chicago if given a permanent orchestra, Thomas famously said, "I would go to hell if they gave me a permanent orchestra."
+Thomas resided at 52 East Bellvue Place.